redmacdev1988/photoFrontend/README.md

 It creates unbalance at node thai2_ledge.
 We do a right rotation on it.

-Now, look at the graph, thai2_prayerhouse and thai2_ledge has become separated.
+Now, look at the graph:
+#### thai2_prayerhouse and thai2_ledge has become separated

-That is why when we DO NOT get a match at shaoxing, we can't stop.
+That is why WHEN WE DO NOT get a match at shaoxing, we cannot stop there.

 We must keep traversing down the tree in order to find other potential matches for 'thai2'.